Is higher-education a necessity? Is it a must for everyone to have it?

 - Recording of funeral information.

-Skills: Speaking skills, time management, coordination skills, communication skills and negotiation skills.
+Speaking skills, time management, coordination skills, communication skills, and negotiation skills.

-These individuals coordinate distribution, storage and delivery of goods in according to business policies and government regulations.
+These individuals coordinate the distribution, storage, and delivery of goods according to business policies and government regulations.

 - Managing warehousing and logistics teams.